mowal/Imputation_Paper/README.md

 # Imputation_Paper

-This is the code repository for the paper' Characeterisation of imputation models for toxicity prediction' by Walter et al. It contains the code required to reproduce the results.
+This is the code repository for the paper' Characeterisation of imputation models for toxicity prediction' by Walter et al.

-The original and processed data files can be found in [here](../Data)
+The original and processed data files can be found in [Data](../Data).

-The code is in
+The code required to reproduce the results can be found in [Code](../Code).

-The results are in
+The results can be found in [Results](../Results).